FedGCN: Convergence-Communication Tradeoffs in Federated Training of Graph Convolutional Networks: Federated Graph Convolutional Network

-Further, $E_i^{L-1}$, i.e., the set of edges up to $L-1$ hops away from node $i$, is needed for normalization of $A$.
-However, this method requires communication among multiple pairs of clients and suffers privacy leakage in a case when there is only one neighbor node in the client.

-To avoid this overhead, we can instead send the aggregation of each client to the central server; the server then calculates the sum of neighbor features of node $i$
+To avoid the overhead of communicating between multiple pairs of clients, which can also induce privacy leakage when there is only one neighbor node in the client, we can instead send the aggregation of each client to the central server.
+In the 2-layer GCN example, the server then calculates the sum of neighbor features of node $i$ as $\sum_{j\in \mathcal{N}_i} \bm{A}_{ij} \bm{x}_j = \sum_{k=1}^K \sum_{j\in \mathcal{N}_i} \mathbb{I}_k (c(j))\cdot \bm{A}_{ij} \bm{x}_j$.
 The server can then send the required feature aggregation in (\ref{equ:message}) back to each client $k$.
 Thus, we only need to send the \emph{accumulated} features of each node's (possibly multi-hop) neighbors, in order to evaluate the GCN model.
-If there are multiple neighbors stored in other clients, this accumulation serves to protect their individual privacy\footnote{In the extreme case when the node only has one neighbor stored in other clients, we can simply drop the neighbor, which we expect to have little effect on model performance as only one node is dropped, or add differential privacy to the communicated data.}.
-For the computation of all nodes $V_k$ stored in client $k$ with an $L$-layer GCN, the client needs to receive $ \{\sum_{j\in \mathcal{N}_i} A_{ij} \bm{x}_j\}_{i\in \mathcal{N}_{V_k}^L}, $ where $\mathcal{N}_{V_k}^L$ is the set of $L$-hop neighbors of nodes $V_k$.
+If there are multiple neighbors stored in other clients, this accumulation serves to protect their individual privacy\footnote{In the extreme case when the node only has one neighbor stored in other clients, we can drop the neighbor, which likely has minimal effect on model performance, or add differential privacy to the communicated data.}.
+For the computation of all nodes $\mathcal{V}_k$ stored in client $k$ with an $L$-layer GCN, the client needs to receive $ \{\sum_{j\in \mathcal{N}_i} \bm{A}_{ij} \bm{x}_j\}_{i\in \mathcal{N}_{\mathcal{V}_k}^L}, $ where $\mathcal{N}_{\mathcal{V}_k}^L$ is the set of $L$-hop neighbors of nodes $\mathcal{V}_k$.

-FedGCN is based on the insight that GCNs require only the accumulated information of the $L$-hop neighbors of each node at each client, which may be communicated in advance of the training.
-In practice, however, even this limited communication may be infeasible.
-If $L$ is too large, then the $L$-hop neighbors may actually consist of almost the entire graph (many social network graphs have diameters $< 10$), which might introduce prohibitive storage and communication requirements when there are many clients.
+FedGCN is based on the insight that GCNs require only the accumulated information of the $L$-hop neighbors of each node, which may be communicated in advance of the training.
+In practice, however, even this communication may be infeasible.
+If $L$ is too large, $L$-hop neighbors may actually consist of the entire graph (social network graphs have diameters $< 10$), which might introduce prohibitive storage and communication requirements.
 Thus, we design FedGCN to accommodate three types of communication approximations, according to the most appropriate choice for a given application:

 \begin{itemize}